bernhardAxonIvy/doc/source/concepts/testing/web-testing.rst

 ~~~~~~~~~~~~~~~~~

 If you want to know more about web testing, have a look at the
-:github-build-examples:`second test in our demo project
+:link-url:`second test in our demo project <build-examples-web-test>`
-</crmIntegrationTests/src_test/ch/ivyteam/integrationtest/WebTestOrderFormIT.java>`
-or at our :dev-url:`other demo projects </link/demos>` and how they are tested.
+or at our :link-url:`other demo projects <demos>` and how they are tested.

 If you want to learn more about how to build a CI/CD pipeline, take a look at
 the **CI/CD videos** in our :dev-url:`Tutorial section </tutorial>`.